looeee/discoverthreejs-site/markdown/book/first-steps/transformations.md

 {{< figure src="first-steps/coordinate_system.svg" caption="Directions within World Space" class="medium left" lightbox="true" >}}

 Above we mentioned moving an object left or right on the $X$-axis, up or down on the $Y$-axis, and in or out on the $Z$-axis.
 These directions are relative to your screen and assume that you have not rotated the camera.
-In that case, the following directions hold.
+In that case, the following directions hold:

 {{< clear >}}